bryantco/bryantco.github.io/docs/index.markdown

 list_title: ' '
 ---

 Hi there!
 I am a current <a href="https://harris.uchicago.edu/academics/degrees/ma-public-policy-certificate-research-methods-macrm/program-overview" target="_blank">M.A. in Public Policy, Certificate in Research Methods (MACRM)</a> student at the University of Chicago.
-I am also currently a research assistant at the <a href="https://www.tjdemstabilitylab.com/" target="_blank">Transitional Justice and Democratic Stability Lab</a>. <br> <br>
+I am interested in using applied microeconomics & econometrics to tackle questions in economic inequality, development economics, and political economy. <br> <br>
 I previously received my B.S. in Economics/Mathematics and B.A. in International Relations from the University of Southern California. <br> <br>